-The RCF in the amount of \in 600.0 million concluded by VGT in the 2017 financial year was extended in July 2019 by a year to 2024.
+The RCF in the amount of € 600.0 million concluded by VGT in the 2017 financial year remains unchanged to 2024.
 The RCF had not been drawn as of the reporting date.
-To provide supplementary cover for short-term liquidity requirements, a Euro Commercial Paper Programme for a total volume of \in 500.0 million was set up.
-Notes were issued under this programme during the course of the 2019 financial year.
+A Euro Commercial Paper Programme for a total volume of € 500.0 million is available to provide supplementary cover for short-term liquidity requirements.
 As of the reporting date, there were no Euro Commercial Paper issues outstanding.

-Given the terms of the bonds maturing in 2020, 2023, 2025, 2028, 2029 and 2034 as well as the RCF maturing in 2024 and the Euro Commercial Paper Programme as a further source of short-term financing, VGT has, overall, a balanced liquidity profile with a wide maturity spread.
+Given the terms of the bonds maturing in 2023, 2025, 2028, 2029 and 2034 as well as the RCF maturing in 2024 and the Euro Commercial Paper Programme as a further source of short-term financing, VGT has, overall, a balanced liquidity profile with a wide maturity spread.

-Other financial liabilities include a Schuldschein loan agreement in the amount of \in 76.2 million and registered bonds in the amount of \in 15.6 million, both unchanged from the previous year.
+Other financial liabilities include a Schuldschein loan agreement in the amount of € 50.7 million (previous year: € 76.2 million) and registered bonds in the amount of € 15.6 million, unchanged from the previous year.

-The non-current other operating liabilities include obligations arising from the two proportionately consolidated pipeline companies TENP (\in 51.8 million, previous year: \in 18.5 million) and MEGAL (\in 26.0 million, previous year: \in 0.0 million) from the accounting of one-sided capital contributions, which are to be classified as liabilities in accordance with IAS 32.
+The non-current other operating liabilities include, unchanged from the previous year, obligations arising from the two proportionately consolidated pipeline companies TENP (€ 51.8 million) and MEGAL (€ 26.0 million) from the accounting of one-sided capital contributions, which are to be classified as liabilities in accordance with IAS 32.

-The current other operating liabilities mainly result from obligations to Uniper Global Commodities SE ("Uniper"), Düsseldorf, from a subsequent adjustment to the purchase price of OGE in the amount of \in 7.7 million (previous year: \in 7.7 million).
-There are also deferred income items amounting to \in 3.8 million (previous year: \in 6.4 million) as well as liabilities from other taxes amounting to \in 3.4 million (previous year: \in 6.9 million).
+The current other operating liabilities mainly result from obligations to Uniper Global Commodities SE ("Uniper"), Düsseldorf, from a subsequent adjustment to the purchase price of OGE in the amount of €7.3 million (previous year: €7.7 million).
+There are also deferred income items amounting to €5.3 million (previous year: €3.8 million) as well as liabilities from other taxes amounting to €6.3 million (previous year: €3.4 million).

-5 Information on the Income Statement5.1 Revenues
+5 Information on the Income Statement

+5.1 Revenues